Nurse Anesthetist, Nurse Midwife, or Nurse Practitioner

 Injuries and Illnesses

 APRN work can be both physically and emotionally demanding.
 Some APRNs spend much of their day on their feet.
 They are vulnerable to back injuries because they must lift and move patients.
 APRN work can also be stressful because they make critical decisions that affect a patient’s health.

 Because of the environments in which they work, APRNs may come in close contact with infectious diseases.
-Therefore, they must follow strict, standardized guidelines to guard against diseases and other dangers, such as accidental needle sticks or patient outbursts.
+Therefore, they must follow strict guidelines to guard against diseases and other dangers, such as accidental needle sticks or patient outbursts.

 Most APRNs work full time.
-APRNs working in physicians’ offices typically work during normal business hours.
-Those working in hospitals and various other healthcare facilities may work in shifts to provide round-the-clock patient care.
-They may work nights, weekends, and holidays.
-Some APRNs, especially those who work in critical care or those who deliver babies, also may be required to be on call.
+In physicians’ offices, APRNs typically work during normal business hours.
+In hospitals and other healthcare facilities, they may work in shifts—including nights, weekends, and holidays—to provide round-the-clock patient care.
+Some APRNs, especially those who work in critical care or those who deliver babies, also may need to be on call.

-Overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 26 percent from 2018 to 2028, much faster than the average for all occupations.
-Growth will occur primarily because of an increased emphasis on preventive care and demand for healthcare services from an aging population.
+Overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 45 percent from 2020 to 2030, much faster than the average for all occupations.

 How to Become a Nurse Anesthetist, Nurse Midwife, or Nurse Practitioner

 Nurse anesthetists, nurse midwives, and nurse practitioners typically need at least a master's degree in an advanced practice nursing field.
 Accredited healthcare and related programs in these specialties typically include classroom education and clinical experience.
 Courses in subjects such as advanced health assessment, pathophysiology, and pharmacology are common as well as coursework specific to the chosen APRN role.